artemis-p/CV/README.md

 increase the competitive position of the company

 ## Hobbies
+- Coding/Learning new skills - I started my coding journey by learning how to write "Hello World" in plain HTML and have not stopped coding and learning new things since then.
 - Crocheting & Knitting: Counting stitches and following patterns keeps me focused on the present moment.
 Throughout the years I managed to improve my concentration, patience, memory skills and creativity.
 During my last employment with Sojern, I formed a lunch-and-learn team of colleagues to crochet and discuss on the benefits of practising mindfulness through crocheting on stressful working days.
 - Fitness: I am a strong believer that physical activity should be a daily addition to everyone's lives, as it can boost our productivity and good mood in the workplace.
 My favourite classes are spinning and bodypump.
 - Cooking & Baking: This is one of the main reasons I loved coding.
 Both cooking and coding, require persistence, practise and to be flexible on your approach.